 Board of Directors

-Maureen holds a Ph.D. from Georgetown University, where she also earned her M.S. and B.A.
-Her academic specializations include Comparative Literature, Hispanic Studies, and Spanish language pedagogy.
-She has dedicated her career to education, including designing and directing academic programs and teaching across various humanities disciplines both in Higher Ed and independent schools.
+Maureen has dedicated her career to education, including designing and directing academic programs and teaching across various humanities disciplines both in Higher Ed and independent schools.
+She holds a Ph.D., M.S., and B.A. from Georgetown University.
+Her academic specializations include Comparative Literature, Hispanic Studies, and Spanish language teaching pedagogy.
 Currently, she works as a faculty member at St. Mark’s School and lives in Massachusetts with her family.

 Remi Cohen